mikozak/airpurifier2mqtt/README.md

 ### Controlling air purifier

 Air purifier can be controlled by publishing JSON formatted commands to MQTT topic.
-For example if you want to power on your device defined in configuration file as `my-airpurifier` then you need publish following JSON message to topic `airpurifier/my-airpurifier/set`
+For example, if you want to power on your device defined in configuration file as `my-airpurifier`, then you need to publish following JSON message to topic `airpurifier/my-airpurifier/set`:

 ```json
 {"power": "on"}
 ```

-You can publish multiple command at once, for example:
+You can publish multiple commands at once, for example:

 ```json
 {"power": "off", "mode": "Favorite", "favirote_level": 10}
 ```

+#### Supported commands

+* *power*
+* *mode*
+* *favorite_level*

 ## Installation